GiladShoham/github-graphql/README.md

 Naturally,  we really don't want to go to the original project just to change the code.
 Instead, let’s change it right from this project.

-let's assume, we want to add the repo's labels list to our app.
-First, let’s use `bit import` the bring the component’s source code into this project.
-Don’t forget to [install Bit](https://docs.bitsrc.io/)!
+let's assume, we want to add the repo's labels list to our app

-Let’s [initialize Bit](https://docs.bitsrc.io/docs/initializing-bit.html) for the project.
+First, let’s [initialize Bit](https://docs.bitsrc.io/docs/initializing-bit.html) for the project.
+(Don’t forget to [install Bit](https://docs.bitsrc.io/)!)

 ```bash
 $ cd github-graphql
 $ bit init
 ```
+Now, let’s use `bit import` the bring the component’s source code into this project
 ```bash
 # bring the component source code into your project
 bit import giladshoham.github-graphql/queries/repo-info-issues